 This sheet is about exposure to mesalamine in pregnancy and while breastfeeding.
-This information is based on available published literature.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is mesalamine?

-Mesalamine is an anti-inflammatory (reduces inflammation or swelling) medication.
-Mesalamine has been used to treat ulcerative colitis, an inflammatory bowel disease (IBD).
-It belongs to a class of medications called 5-aminosalicylic acid (5-ASA).
-Another name for mesalamine is mesalazine.
-Some brand names for mesalamine that can be taken orally are Apriso®, Asacol®, Delzicol®, Lialda® and Pentasa®.
-Some brand names for mesalamine that can be taken rectally are Canasa®, Rowasa® and Pentasa®.
+Mesalamine (also known as mesalazine) is an anti-inflammatory medication (reduces inflammation or swelling) that has been used to treat ulcerative colitis and inflammatory bowel disease (IBD).
+It belongs to a class of medications called 5-aminosalicylic acids (5-ASA).
+Mesalamine has several brand names and can be taken in different ways.
+Some brands taken by mouth (orally) include Apriso®, Asacol®, Delzicol®, Lialda®, and Pentasa®.
+Other brands are used rectally (as a suppository or enema), such as Canasa®, Rowasa®, and Pentasa®.

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
+When left untreated, IBD increases the risk of complications for both the woman who is pregnant and the fetus.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
-Untreated IBD increases the risk for complications for both the person who is pregnant and the fetus.
 For more information about IBD, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/inflammatory-bowel-disease-pregnancy/

 I take mesalamine.
 Can it make it harder for me to get pregnant?

-It is not known if mesalamine can make it harder to get pregnant.
+Studies have not been done to see if mesalamine can make it harder to get pregnant.

 Does taking mesalamine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-One study of 146 people who used mesalamine in the first trimester did not find a higher chance of miscarriage.
+One study of 146 women who used mesalamine in the first trimester did not find a higher chance of miscarriage.

 Does taking mesalamine increase the chance of birth defects?

-One study reviewed medical records of over 2,000 infants who were reportedly exposed to mesalamine at some time during the first trimester of pregnancy.
-This study found a slightly higher chance of heart defects.
-Many of the people in this study had also used other medications.
-This makes it hard to know if mesalamine, a combination of medications, the underlying disease, or other factors contributed to the reported slightly higher rate of heart defects.
+One study looked at the medical records of more than 2,000 infants who were reported to have been exposed to mesalamine during the first trimester of pregnancy.
+The study found a small increase in the chance of heart defects.
+However, many of the women in the study were also taking other medications.
+Because of this, it is hard to know whether the slightly higher rate of heart defects was due to mesalamine, a combination of medications, the underlying medical condition, or other factors.

 Does taking mesalamine in pregnancy increase the chance of other pregnancy-related problems?